 If you want to learn more about how to create secure passwords, check out our TechBoomers tutorial on how to make a strong password.

 That’s how you can stay safe while using Twitter.
-If you’re thinking about creating a Twitter account, consider giving our next article a read first, where we review the pros and cons of Twitter.
-If you want more information on how to protect your privacy while using Twitter, check out our article on Twitter privacy.
+If you’re thinking about creating an account, consider giving our next article a read first, where we review the pros and cons of Twitter.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.